microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/examples/Get-MgPrintShare.md

 Get-MgPrintShare -PrinterShareId $printerShareId -Property "id,displayName,capabilities"

 ```
-This example shows how to use the Get-MgPrintShare Cmdlet.
+This example will get a printershare and its capabilities